Nurse Practitioners and Physician Assistants

 Kristin Thomas joined the Orthopaedic Associates of Central Maryland family in 2015 to serve as a physician assistant to Dr. Brian Polsky and Dr. Nicholas Grosso.

 Prior to completing her physician assistant certification, Kristin earned a degree in athletic training, gaining an incredible amount of experience evaluating and treating sports-related musculoskeletal conditions on and off the field.
-This experience, along with her experience as an orthopaedic technician prior to her graduate education, allows Kristin to assist both Dr. Polsky and Dr. Grosso in the evaluation and treatment of a variety of orthopaedic conditions.
+This experience, along with her experience as an orthopaedic technician prior to her graduate education, allows Kristin to assist both Dr. Polsky and Dr. Wallace in the evaluation and treatment of a variety of orthopaedic conditions.

 Kristin’s goal is to provide patients with the highest level of care, service, and education, as well as an effective treatment plan that will allow for the highest quality of life.